 In 1947, reduction herring fish harvesters decided to form a Herring Welfare Fund.
-In 1948, the Pilchard and Herring Fishermen and Tendermen Welfare Fund was created to ensure that the commercial fish harvesters, tendermen and their families had a benefit plan that would help them financially for medical expenses.
+In 1948, the Pilchard and Herring Fishermen and Tendermen Welfare Fund were created to ensure that the commercial fish harvesters, Tendermen and their families had a benefit plan that would help them financially for medical expenses.

 The Salmon Welfare Fund was created In 1949 by the Native Brotherhood of B.C., the Union and vessel owners.
 The Tendermen’s Welfare Fund was first negotiated in 1954.

 In 1957, the halibut fleet created the Longliner Welfare Fund.
 The LWF was funded by contributions specified in the Longline Agreements between the UFAWU and the Vessel Owners Association and between the UFAWU and BC Packers and other fish companies.